Background pattern

 • dexamethasone (for inflammatory conditions),

-Taking Bexaroteno Cipla with food and drinks
+Taking Bexarotene Cipla with food and drinks

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-If you are a man and your partner is pregnant or may become pregnant, you should use condoms during sexual intercourse while taking this medication and for at least one month after the last dose.
+If you are a man and your partner is pregnant or may become pregnant, you should use condoms during sexual intercourse while taking this medicine and for at least one month after the last dose.

-Driving and operating machinery
+Driving and using machines

-Bexaroteno Cipla contains sorbitol
+Bexarotene Cipla contains sorbitol

-3. How to Take Bexaroteno Cipla
+3. How to take Bexarotene Cipla

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions for administration of this medicine given by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

 Your doctor will prescribe a suitable dose for you.

-If you forgot to take Bexaroteno Cipla
+If you forget to take Bexarotene Cipla

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Very common (may affect more than 1 in 10 people):